-This steam locomotive contains a smoke unit that outputs smoke through the smokestack on the boiler of the engine.
-The smoke unit is essentially a small heating element and wick that soaks up and then heats a mineral oil-based fluid that emits a harmless smoke.
+The engine contains a Proto-Sound® 3.0 controlled smoke unit that outputs smoke through the smokestack on the roof of the engine.
+The smoke unit is essentially a small heating element and wick that soaks up and then heats a mineral oil-based fluid that emits smoke.
 The smoke is then forced out of the stack by a small electric fan.
+Smoke volume is controlled by the Proto-Sound® 3.0 system.